Ma Jaya & Kashi Ashram Revealed

 The International Cultic Studies Association (ICSA) is an interdisciplinary network of academicians, professionals, former group members, and families who study and educate the public about social-psychological influence and control, authoritarianism, and zealotry in cultic groups, alternative movements, and other environments.

-ICSA CONFERENCE AND WORKSHOPS
+ICSA CONFERENCES AND WORKSHOPS

 ICSA conferences and workshops offer practical assistance, research findings, and information on cults, new religious movements and other groups from the leading professional organization in the field.
 Attendees and speakers are diverse, including academicians, helping professionals, former group members, current group members, families, clergy, educators, and others.